Mook-as/stackato-doc/admin/cluster/autoscaling.rst

 .. note::

-    While it is possible to enable multiple plugins at once, this is generally not recommended.
+    It is possible to enable multiple plugins, but this is generally not recommended.
 You could use this feature to implement a "ping" plugin that doesn't provision a DEA, but instead sends a notification email, or pings a remote API.

-Each platform has specific tunables under the ``platform`` key in the scaling configuration file, for setting authorization credentials, DEA template IDs and so forth.
-Your target platform should be configured there before proceeding.
+Each platform has specific tunable settings under the ``platform`` key in *autoscaling.yaml* for setting authorization credentials, DEA template IDs and so forth.
+Configure the settings for your platform in this file before proceeding.

 Enabling Auto-Scaling
 ---------------------